Libya's NOC announces opening of Tahara oilfield | Headlines

 Libya's state-owned National Oil Corp (NOC) announced on Monday the opening of a new oilfield named Tahara and said it should eventually produce 14,000 barrels of oil and 6 million cubic feet of natural gas per day.

 The field is being operated by Arabian Gulf Oil Co (AGOCO), a subsidiary of the NOC, in the Hamada area of western Libya.
-In a statement, AGOCO did not specify when it would ramp up production, but said the field might be able to produce higher output of 40,000 barrels per day (bpd) with additional wells.
+In a statement, AGOCO said the field might be able to produce higher output of 40,000 barrels per day (bpd) with additional wells.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)